-The Group generated a higher consolidated net income of $\mathbb{P}411$ million in the current year versus the $\mathbb{P}283$ million in the same period last year.
-The higher net income in 2024 is driven by the better results of operations of IPO schools.
-IPO schools produced higher net income in 2024 due to higher revenues.
+The Group generated a higher consolidated net income of P598 million in the current year versus the P391 million in the same period last year.
+The higher net income in 2024 is driven by the better results of operations of IPO schools mainly because of higher student enrollment.

-Revenues from school operations went up by 21% to P2.48 billion from P2.05 billion last year.
-The increase in revenues was due mainly to higher enrolment in the current school year.
+Revenues from school operations went up by 21% to P3.77 billion from P3.11 billion last year.
+The increase in revenues was due to the consistent increase in student enrolment and change in the school calendar of some of the IPO schools.

-Cost of tuition and other fees went up by 18% or P245 million, while general and administrative expenses increased by 9% or P34 million higher than the same period last year.
-The higher expenses in 2024 were primarily driven by higher enrolment that directly affect the level of expenses and higher spending to continue to develop growth initiatives.
-The Group's growth initiatives include the introduction of new programs in Business and Health Sciences as well as the offering of fully online programs of Mapua Malayan Digital College (MMDC) under Mapua Malayan Colleges Laguna.
-The introduction of new programs in business and Health Sciences are the result of the affiliation agreement with CINTANA Education in collaboration with Arizona State University
+Cost of tuition and other fees went up by 19% and general and administrative expenses increased by 3% compared to the same period last year.
+The higher expenses in 2024 were primarily due to the higher enrolment.
+There were also higher expenditures related to the continued development of the Group's growth initiatives.
+Group's growth initiatives include the introduction of new programs in Business and Health Sciences as well as the offering of fully online programs of Mapua Malayan Digital College (MMDC) under Mapua Malayan Colleges Laguna.
+The introduction of new programs in business and Health Sciences are the result of the affiliation agreement with CINTANA Education in collaboration with Arizona State University.

-Interest expense and other finance charges went down by 26% from P82 million last year to P60 million this year due payment of loans.
+Interest expense and other finance charges went down by 17% from P113 million last year to P93 million this year due to payment of loans and lower interest rate.